Opening a leveraged long position is a great way to make more money during upward price movements and in bull markets.

 Though futures trading might seem a bit confusing for beginners, longing on Binance is very easy and simple.

-In this tutorial, I’ll show you how to long on Binance and open long positions with leverage on Bitcoin.
+In this tutorial, we will show you how to long on Binance and open long Bitcoin positions with leverage up to 125x.

 Opening your Binance and Futures accounts